-Member Grievances and Appeals Appeals
+Member Grievances and Appeals

+Appeals

-Members of Longevity Health Plan have the right to appeal any decision about Longevity Health Plan's failure to provide or pay for what they believe are covered services.
+Longevity members have the right to appeal any decision about Longevity's failure to provide or pay for what they believe are covered services.

-These include, but are not limited to:
+Examples include, but are not limited to:

-- Reimbursement for urgently needed care outside the service area or Emergency Services worldwide; - A denied claim for any other health services furnished by a non-participating provider or supplier they believe should have been provided, arranged for, or reimbursed by Longevity Health Plan; - Services they have not received, but believe are the responsibility of Longevity Health Plan to pay; and/or - A reduction in or termination of service a member feels is medically necessary.
+- Reimbursement for emergent or urgently needed care outside the service area but within the United States and its territories; - A denied claim for any other health services furnished by a non-participating provider or supplier they believe should have been provided, arranged for or reimbursed by Longevity Health Plan; - Services they have not received, but believe are the responsibility of Longevity Health Plan to pay for; and/or - A reduction in or termination of a service a member feels is medically necessary.

-Also, a member may appeal any decision to discharge from the hospital.
+Also, a member may appeal any decision by Longevity to discharge from the hospital.
 In this case, a notice will be given to the member with information about how to appeal.
 The member will remain in the hospital while the decision is reviewed.
 The member will not be held liable for charges incurred during this period regardless of the outcome of the review.
-Please refer to Longevity Health Plan Evidence of Coverage (EOC) for additional information.
+Please refer to the Longevity Health Plan Evidence of Coverage (EOC) for additional information.

-For pre-service determinations, the enrollee's treating physician acting on behalf of the enrollee or staff of the physician's office acting on said physician's behalf (e.g., request is on said physician's letterhead); or any other provider or entity (other than the MA plan) determined to have an appealable interest in the proceeding may file an appeal.
+Providers and other entities with an interest in the outcome of a pre-service determination may file an appeal.
+This includes the member's treating physician (acting on behalf of the member), the staff of the physician's office (acting on said physician's behalf) or any other provider or entity (other than the MA plan).

-An appeal is a reconsideration of a previous decision not to approve or pay for a service, including a level of care decision (includes not just outright denials, but also "partial" ones).
+An appeal is a reconsideration of a previous decision not to approve or pay for a service, including a level of care decision (including "partial" denials in addition to outright denials.

-Appeals will receive an independent review (made by someone not involved in the initial decision).
-Requesting an appeal does not guarantee the request will be approved, or the claim paid.
+Appeals will receive an independent review by someone not involved in the initial decision.

-The appeal decision may still be to uphold the original decision.
+Requesting an appeal does not guarantee the request will be approved or the claim paid.
+The appeal decision outcome may be to uphold the original decision.

 A request for a standard appeal must be submitted to the address/fax listed below within 60 days from the original decision.
-Appeal requests should include a copy of the denial, and any medical records supporting why the service is needed.
+Appeal requests should include a copy of the denial and any medical records supporting why the service is needed.